20kdc/gabien-common/micromvn/README.md

-# micromvn: a Maven'-ish' builder in a single Java class
+# microMVN: a Maven'-ish' builder in a single Java class

-micromvn is not Maven, it's not almost Maven, it's not a program which downloads Maven.\
+microMVN is not Maven, it's not almost Maven, it's not a program which downloads Maven.\
-micromvn is a self-contained Java build tool small enough to be shipped with your projects, which acts enough like Maven for usecases that don't require full Maven, and doesn't add another installation step for new contributors.
+microMVN is a self-contained Java build tool small enough to be shipped with your projects, which acts enough like Maven for usecases that don't require full Maven, and doesn't add another installation step for new contributors.

 Usage: `java umvn [options] <goal> [options]`